hectorproko/PERSISTING-DATA-IN-KUBERNETES/Project23_Steps.md

 kubernetes      ClusterIP      10.100.0.1       <none>                                                                   443/TCP        5h54m
 nginx-service   LoadBalancer   10.100.182.155   aab8c1f0d166c4dfba6efab2c8126f6f-785035398.us-east-1.elb.amazonaws.com   80:30460/TCP   32m
 ```
-Without restarting the pod, the site should be loaded automatically.
+Without restarting the **pod**, the site should be loaded automatically.
 ![logo](https://raw.githubusercontent.com/hectorproko/PERSISTING-DATA-IN-KUBERNETES/main/images/usingconfigmap.png)
 *Updating a **ConfigMap**'s data will cause its changes to be seen by pods using it, whether those pods are restarted or not.*